emmercm/www/src/blog/_postgres-audit-triggers.md

 $func$ LANGUAGE plpgsql;
 ```

 String concatenation makes the function relatively complicated, but it is necessary in order to make a re-usable function.
-Other drawbacks of this are discussed
+Other drawbacks of this are discussed below.

+Lastly, we need a trigger on the base table which will execute the function:

 ```sql
 CREATE OR REPLACE TRIGGER crons_audit_trigger